JordyHers-org/Times-up-flutter/README.md

 # Time's Up 🚼

-Time's Up is a mobile application developed using flutter to monitor the time kids spend on screen.
+Time's Up is a mobile application developed using flutter to monitor the time kids

-So far the app is only available on Android.
-The app can't run on iOS devices.The application has for sole purpose to
+spend on screen.So far the app is only available on Android.
+The app can't run on iOS devices.

-track and record the data from the child's device and send it to parents.
+The application has for sole purpose totrack and record the data from the child's

+device and send it to parents.
 The application does not violate the privacy policies

 settled for user, and doesn't collect data for third parties companies.